Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 - The Javascript code I wrote for my own contact page got valified through a Javascript validator: I didnt test the other code that
 Code Institute had writen as I assume that code is correct and doesnt have to be changed in order to pass.
+- The javascript in the ContactPage.js got the result on the picture below.
+I tried to change the settings of the JShint so the warnings for ES8, ES9 and ES11 would go away but that wasnt possible.
+Also on line 56 were they say the expression is unclosed I couldnt see where because the H1 element got a closing tag.
 ![Picture of the results of the Javascript validator]()

 #### Manual testing